SMRUCC/GCModeller/README.md

 # GCModeller
 GCModeller Virtual Cell System

+GCModeller is an open source cloud computing platform for the geneticist and systems biology.
+You can easily build a local computing server cluster for GCModeller on the large amount biological data analysis.

-GCModeller is original writen in VisualBasic.NET, a feature bioinformatics analysis environment that .NET language hybrids programming with R language was included, which its SDK is available at repository: https://github.com/SMRUCC/R.Bioinformatics
+The GCModeller platform is original writen in VisualBasic.NET, a feature bioinformatics analysis environment that .NET language hybrids programming with R language was included, which its SDK is available at repository: https://github.com/SMRUCC/R.Bioinformatics
 Currently the R language hybrids programming environment just provides some bioconductor API for the analysis in GCModeller.